-- The inquiry enters its remedies phase as the CMA and the parties discuss how the SLC problem might be remedied.
+- The inquiry separately enters its remedies phase as the CMA and the parties discuss how the SLC problem (if confirmed) might be remedied.
 The obvious remedy is to prohibit (or reverse) the merger.
 But the merger can sometimes be allowed to proceed subject to conditions.

 - The inquiry is then formally concluded by the publication of the CMA's Final Report which confirms (or otherwise) the existence of an SLC and summarises the remedy which the CMA intends to impose on the parties to the merger.